rsteinberger/sbt-zip-client/README.md

 # sbt-zip-client

-## This prototype demonstrates three build configuration tasks
+## This prototype demonstrates four sbt build configuration tasks

-1. Create and run a local build task (localTask)
+1. Create and run a local build task to copy files (localTask)
 2. Create and run a local build task which calls a function on a library dependency to modify a file (libTask)
-3. Reference and run a task on an sbt plugin to modify a file (pluginTask)
+3. Reference and run a task on an sbt plugin to call the same library dependency to modify a file (pluginLibTask)
+4. Reference and run a task on an sbt plugin to zip a folder (pluginZipTask)

-The tasks are configured, in build.sbt, to run sequentially to simulate the movement and modification of a data file in production build process
+The tasks are configured, in build.sbt, to run sequentially to simulate the movement and modification of a data file in a production build process

+## The projects

+Three projects are use to configure the prototype

+## sbt-zip-app

+Acts as the library dependency containg functions and processes to be called from the client app during the build

+## sbt-zip-plugin

+Is the sbt plugin

+## sbt-zip-client

+Uses the two dependency projects to demonstrate possible production configurations

-##  Software Versions
+##  Installed Software Versions

 ### SBT